OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - [ ] All PRs are merged.
 - [ ] All epic and child issues are closed.
 - [ ] All stop ship issues are completed.
-- [ ] All items in this template completed.
+- [ ] All items in this template are completed.
-- [ ] Ship Readiness Review completed.
-(Owner and Release PM)

 ### **Post GA**
 - [ ] Replace `target:YY00X` label with the appropriate `release:YY00X`. ([Sam Wong](https://github.com/samwatibm))